Like That (Future, Metro Boomin and Kendrick Lamar song)

-"Like That" is a song by American rapper Future and American record producer Metro Boomin with fellow American rapper Kendrick Lamar.
+"Like That" is a song by American rappers Future and Kendrick Lamar and producer Metro Boomin.
 It was sent to US rhythmic radio through Freebandz, Boominati Worldwide, Epic Records, and Republic as the third and final single from Future and Metro's collaborative studio album, We Don't Trust You, on March 26, 2024.

-Solely produced by Metro, the three artists wrote the song alongside Kobe Hood; Rodney-O & Joe Cooley are also credited as songwriters as the bass line in the song contains samples of their 1986 song, "Everlasting Bass", which in turn samples Barry White's 1973 hit "I'm Gonna Love You Just a Little More Baby".
+Solely produced by Metro, the three artists wrote the song alongside Kobe Hood; Rodney-O & Joe Cooley are also credited as songwriters as the bass line contains samples of their 1986 song, "Everlasting Bass", which in turn samples Barry White's 1973 hit "I'm Gonna Love You Just a Little More Baby".
 "Like That" also has additional elements that contain samples of Eazy-E's 1989 single, "Eazy-Duz-It", and contains a vocal sample of Michel'le.
-A remix of the song featuring the American supergroup ¥$, composed of Kanye West and Ty Dolla Sign, was released on April 20, 2024.
+A remix of the song featuring the American supergroup ¥$, composed of Kanye West and Ty Dolla Sign, was released exclusively on West's Yeezy website on April 20, 2024, and uploaded to West's YouTube the next day, crediting him as the sole main artist.